CKs-Technology-News/PrivacyTools/README.md

 - [B2G OS](https://github.com/b2gOS) – Community Driven Web Based Mobile OS.
     - [Capyloon](https://github.com/capyloon) – Mobile Web-based OS works on PinePhone Pro, Librem 5, Pixel 3a
 - [crDroid](https://crdroid.net/) – Designed to improve the performance, reliability and customizability of stock Android
-- [Havoc OS](https://havoc-os.com/) – An after-market firmware based on Android Open Source Project, inspired by Google Pixel with a refined Material Design 2 UI.
-They even have Generic System Images (GSI) available so you can try out their ROM even if your device isn't currently supported.
-They provide monthly OTA updates and a customizable experience.
 - [Hubris](https://hubris.oxide.computer/) – An OS from Oxide Computer.
 - [Kupfer](https://gitlab.com/kupfer) – A [postmarketOS-like](https://tuxphones.com/kupfer-arch-linux-distro-spin-linux-phones/) Arch Linux spin for phones.
 - [Maemo Leste](https://maemo-leste.github.io/) – OS designed for Smartphones and SBCs.